linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - Price Stickiness
 -  Most prices do not change instantaneously
   - Wages - do not adjust immediately
-- Source of central banks' [[War Economies and Hyperinflation|inflation]] targeting goals
+- Source of central banks' [inflation](../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) targeting goals

 ## The Big Mac Index
 - Dumping - a company (or a country) export products at a price below: